Professional help for people in a committed relationship who inflict emotional abuse on their partner

-If you want a healthy, happy, and long-lasting relationship, and you have been mean, cruel and insensitive to your partner, then you need to take responsibility for you bad behavior, for the emotional abuse you have inflicted on them.
+If you want a healthy, happy, and long-lasting relationship, and you have been mean, cruel and insensitive to your partner, then you need to take responsibility for your bad behavior, for the emotional abuse you have inflicted on them.
 You need to initiate a process of relationship healing.
-Only then, can you be honored with the title of marriage builder!
+Only then will you have the happy relationship you desire.

-Hi, this is Marriage and Family therapist Abe Kass.
+Hi, this Couple Therapist Abe Kass.
 I want to teach you how to stop being an emotional abuser because emotional abusers can change.

-If you acknowledge that in the past you have behaved badly with your partner, there has been emotional abuse, verbal abuse, and psychological abuse, I encourage to use these 8 Relationship Guidelines for Past Abusers explained below to reform yourself and contribute to your partner's healing.
+If you acknowledge that you have behaved badly with your partner in the past, that there has been emotional abuse, verbal abuse, and psychological abuse, I encourage you to use these 8 Relationship Guidelines for Past Abusers listed below to change yourself and contribute to your partner's healing.

-I invite you to become a marriage builder and repair the relationship damage you have caused and to do your best to make things right with your partner.
+You can contribute to the repair the relationship damage you have caused and do your best to make things right with your partner.

 At this point in time, you may be feeling ashamed of yourself, fearful about your future, not sure how to undo the mess you have created, and how to get over emotional abuse trauma caused by your past behavior.